Brennan-M/ai3202/Assignment5/README.md

 -----------------------------------

-Solving the maze with episolon value: 0.5
+Solving the maze with epsilon value: 0.5
 Finished calculations...